Skip to content

 3.2.
 Media files

-On digital exam platforms, you can easily add media files such as images, audio and video.
-With some question types, such as multiple choice, ‘drag into columns’ or ‘arranging vertically’, media files can also be used as alternative answers.
+It is easy to add media files such as images, audio and video on an e-assessment platform.
+With some question types such as multiple-choice questions, ‘drag and drop in columns’ or ‘order vertically’, the alternative answers can also be media files.

-A good balance between text and media makes for a more enjoyable experience and a better absorption of the examination material.
-In addition, you can get audio and video clips to play automatically, and determine how many times participants are permitted to play each clip.
+A good balance between text and media ensures a more pleasant experience and helps participants retain the tested material better.
+Additionally, you can program audio and video clips to start automatically and determine how many times the participant is allowed to play the clip.

 3.3.
 External content

-In addition to media files, you can also seamlessly upload external content:
+Besides media files, you can also easily upload external content:

-• embedded on the platform: GeoGebra, Google Forms, Vimeo, etc.
+• embedded in the platform: GeoGebra, Google Forms, Vimeo, etc.

-For example, do you use a minimum chart of accounts (PCMN/MAR) in your bookkeeping classes?
-If so, simply upload your PCMN/MAR as an attachment on the digital exam platform!
+For example, do you use a minimum chart of accounts (PCMN/MAR) in your accountancy lessons?
+No problem: upload it to the digital e-assessment platform as an attachment.

-In a digital environment, you can introduce additional restrictions:
+In a digital environment, you can add extra restrictions:

-• decide how much time the participant can spend per question,
+• determine how much time the participant may spend on each question,

-• put a limit on the number of characters or words allowed in an open-ended question,
+• limit the number of characters or words allowed in an open question,

-• limit the number of times a participant can play a media file, verbally answer a question, click on a picture, etc.
+• limit the number of times a participant can play a media file, answer a question orally, click on an image, etc.

-• provide a limited number of symbols in a maths question,
+• provide a limited number of symbols with a maths question,

-• use input masks to define a valid input.
+• use input masks to define valid input.

 3.5.
 Make recordings